CoreySumma/CoreySumma/README.md

 🌱 I’m currently working on a Django powered app that organizes and stores your videogames/Progress.
 I am also learning more about Agile and Electron frameworks.

-Feel free to check out some of my projects on my [Website Portfolio](https://coreysumma.github.io/portfolioweb/)
+Please feel free to check out my projects on my [Website Portfolio](https://coreysumma.github.io/portfolioweb/) and learn a little bit more about me.

 - An example of my work in vanilla JS [SpaceMan](https://github.com/CoreySumma/Spaceman)

-- An example of my work in Express [SpotLabs](https://github.com/CoreySumma/mongoose-playlist)
+- An example of my work with Express [SpotLabs](https://github.com/CoreySumma/mongoose-playlist)

-- A group project I did in Django [[codemonk]](https://github.com/ultimoakim/-codemonk-)
+- A group project I did with Django [[codemonk]](https://github.com/ultimoakim/-codemonk-)

 - My MERN stack project [MiState](https://mistate.herokuapp.com/)